 - 1. Genao L, Buhr G. T. Urinary Tract Infections in Older Adults Residing in Long-Term Care Facilities.
 Annals of Long-term Care, vol. 20, no. 4, 2012, pp. 33-38. - 2.
 Healthcare Infection Control Practices Advisory Committee (HICPAC) Approved Guidelines for the Prevention of Catheter-associated Urinary Tract Infections, 2009.
-Available at www.cdc.gov/hicpac/pdf/CAUTI/CAUTIguideline2009final.pdf - 3.
+Available at www.cdc.gov/hicpac/pdf/CAUTI/ CAUTIguideline2009final.pdf - 3.
 Juthani-Mehta M., et al. Diagnostic Accuracy of Criteria for Urinary Tract Infection in a Cohort of Nursing Home Residents.
 Journal of the American Geriatrics Society, vol. 55, 2007, pp. 1072-77. - 4.
 Wang L., et al. Infection Rate and Colonization with Antibiotic-resistant Organisms in Skilled Nursing Facility Residents with Indwelling Devices.
 European Journal of Clinical Microbiology & Infectious Diseases, vol. 31, no. 8, 2012, pp. 1797-804. - 5.
 Nace D. A., et al. Clinical Uncertainties in the Approach to Long Term Care Residents with Possible Urinary Tract Infection.
 Journal of American Medical Directors Association. vol. 15, no. 2014, 2014, pp. 133-39.

 Methods: Facilities may choose to monitor urinary tract infections (UTIs) using healthcare-associated infection (HAI) surveillance.
 This surveillance method incorporates the use of laboratory data and clinical evaluation of the resident for signs and/or symptoms to monitor for catheter and non-catheter-associated urinary tract infection events.
+NHSN forms should be used to collect all required data, using the definitions of each data field as indicated in the Table of Instructions.

-Settings: UTI Event reporting is currently available for certified skilled nursing facilities/nursing homes (LTC: SKILLNURS), and intermediate/chronic care facilities for the developmentally disabled (LTC: DEVDIS).
-Surveillance for UTIs should be performed facility-wide (FacWideIN).
+Settings: UTI Event reporting is currently available for certified skilled nursing facilities and nursing homes (LTC: SKILLNURS), and intermediate and chronic care facilities for the developmentally disabled (LTC: DEVDIS).
+Surveillance for UTIs must be performed facility-wide (FacWideIN).

-Only UTI events presenting > 2 calendar days after admission (where date of admission is equal to day 1) are considered facility onset events.
+Only UTI events presenting > 2 calendar days after admission (where date of admission is equal to day 1) are considered facility onset events and should be submitted to NHSN.
 If a resident is transferred from an acute care facility and develops signs/symptoms of a UTI within the first 2 calendar days of admission to the LTCF, it would be considered present at the time of transfer to the LTCF.
 An event present at the time of transfer should be reported back to the transferring facility and not reported to NHSN as a LTCF UTI event.